-- Surrey Safeguarding Children Partnership protocols, guidance and procedures - Working Together to Safeguard Children 2018 - Keeping Children Safe in Education 2021 (KCSIE) - Disqualification under the Childcare Act 2006 (updated 2019) - FGM Act 2003 Mandatory Reporting Guidance 2020 - 'What to do if you are worried a child is being abused' 2015 - Teacher Standards 2011 - Information Sharing Advice for Practitioners' guidance 2018 - The Equality Act 2010 - Sexual violence and sexual harassment between children in schools and colleges - SCC Safeguarding Children Missing Education (CME) and Educated Other Than at School (EOTaS) - available on Services for Schools Portal - SCC Touch and the use of physical intervention when working with children and young people available on Services for Schools Portal
+- Surrey Safeguarding Children Partnership protocols, guidance and procedures - Working Together to Safeguard Children 2018 - Keeping Children Safe in Education 2021 (KCSIE) - Disqualification under the Childcare Act 2006 (updated 2019) - FGM Act 2003 Mandatory Reporting Guidance 2020 - What to do if you are worried a child is being abused' 2015 - Teacher Standards 2011 - Information Sharing Advice for Practitioners' guidance 2018 - The Equality Act 2010 - Sexual violence and sexual harassment between children in schools and colleges - SCC Safeguarding Children Missing Education (CME) and Educated Other Than at School (EOTaS) available on Services for Schools Portal - SCC Touch and the use of physical intervention when working with children and young people available on Services for Schools Portal

-Policy Principles & Values
+Policy Principles and Values

-Cranmore believes that the welfare of the child is paramount and that we will maintain an attitude of "It could happen here".
-This policy is based on the value that:
+The welfare of the child is paramount

+Maintain an attitude of "It could happen here"

-- Children have a right to feel safe and secure, they cannot learn effectively unless they do so. - All children have a right to be protected from harm and abuse. - All staff have a role in the prevention of harm and abuse and an equal responsibility to act immediately on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with statutory guidance.
+Children have a right to feel safe and secure, they cannot learn effectively unless they do so.

+All children have a right to be protected from harm and abuse.

+All staff have a role in the prevention of harm and abuse and an equal responsibility to act immediately on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with statutory guidance.

-Cranmore acknowledges that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children.
+We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children.

-Whilst the school will work openly with parents as far as possible, it reserves the right to contact Social Care or the police, without notifying parents if this is believed to be in the child's best interests.
+Whilst the school will work openly with parents as far as possible, it reserves the right to contact Social Care or the Police, without notifying parents if this is believed to be in the child's best interests.